surajmehra52090/adueppen.github.io-old/bower_components/sampler-scaffold-mod/README.md

-sampler-scaffold
+sampler-scaffold-mod
 ================

-See the [component page](http://polymer.github.io/sampler-scaffold) for more information.
+See the [component page](http://adueppen.github.io/sampler-scaffold-mod) for more information.